 Remember always to book a room for the first two nights.
 That way you will make sure you get your bearings in a safe and thought-out way.

-Then there is Hostelworld.com, perfect for the wandering backpacker.
-Don’t forget that, during high season, some cities, like Rome, Venice, Reykjavik, New York, Madrid and Paris, tend to get crowded and it is hard to get a bed at a hostel on short notice.
+» Hostelworld.com is perfect for the wandering backpacker.
+Don’t forget that, during high season, some cities, like Rome, Venice, Reykjavik, New York, Madrid, and Paris, tend to get crowded and it is hard to get a bed at a hostel on short notice.
 So, book in advance.